Samuel Medary: Biography

 Born and raised in Montgomery County, Pennsylvania, he settled in Bethel, Ohio, in 1825.
 After a term in the Ohio House of Representatives (1834) and the Ohio State Senate (1836–38) as a Jackson Democrat, he purchased a newspaper in Columbus that became the Ohio Statesman, which he edited until 1857.
 He was active at the National Democratic Conventions at Baltimore in 1844, where he was instrumental in the nomination of James K. Polk; and at Cincinnati in 1856, where he was the President pro tem.
 President James Buchanan appointed him as the third Territorial Governor of Minnesota from April 23, 1857, to May 24, 1858.
 Minnesota became a state on May 11, 1858, and elected Henry Hastings Sibley as the state's first governor.
+However, he spent most of this time out of state, resulting on Territorial Secretary Charles L. Chase declaring himself as acting Governor in October 1857.

 Samuel Medary was also Governor of Kansas Territory from December 1858 to December 1860.
 William F. Wheeler was territory Librarian and the Governor's Secretary while in office.

 Returning to Columbus, Ohio, he established a newspaper he named The Crisis.
 While living in Columbus, Medary resided at his estate, Northwood Place, located along the Worthington Pike, now North High Street, near Northwood Avenue.
 Medary was indicted by a federal grand jury in 1864 for conspiracy against the government and was arrested.
 He was released on bond, but died in Columbus, Ohio before he could be tried.